Zi-Stonga/Traveler-Website/index.md

 ## Hello, my name is Zi.
 I'm a New York based web developer.
-I spend my days building projects for clients from all around the globe.
+I spend my days building projects for small businesses and clients around the world.

 ### PROJECTS